brookisme/ng_on_rails/README.md

 #### Angular Services for Rails Models
 You are going to have a service for each rails model.
-I plan on adding a generators but for now this is what my services look like
+I plan on adding generators but for now this is what my services look like

 ```coffeescript
 # app/assets/javascripts/angular_app/services/page.js.coffee